skip to main content

 "I just hope that people can hold that long-term view in their heads and think about people beyond themselves, including people who are children today or not even born yet," Feinauer asserted.
 "Think about the world that they're going to have to inherit.
 And that includes all of our choices, including our mistakes."

-He added Clean Wisconsin will take legal action to challenge the DNR-issued permits for Line 5 and ask for construction to be paused until it is resolved.
+He added Clean Wisconsin will consider taking legal action to challenge the DNR-issued permits for Line 5 and would ask for construction to be paused until it is resolved.
 Enbridge said the rerouting project would create more than 700 jobs, many for tribal members, and provide millions in tax revenue to the state.

 get more stories like this via email